freohr/yet-another-glog-hack/README.md

-# HEXGLOG
+# HexaGLOG

-The Hexagonal Goblin' Laws of gaming (because hexagons are bestagons).
+The Hexagonal Goblin Laws of gaming (because hexagons are bestagons).

 ## Inspirations